jgarber623/webmention-verification-ruby/README.md

 ### Basic Usage

-With webmention-verification-ruby added to your project's `Gemfile` and installed, you may verify a received Webmention by doing:
+With webmention-verification-ruby added to your project's `Gemfile` and installed, you may verify a received webmention by doing:

 ```ruby
 require 'webmention/verification'